 To view historical data over the network:

 From your remote computer, start the software and click on the “I am not going to run profiles or live Virtual Profiling” button.
-See Figure 81.

 Caution: Do not choose this button when working at the PC where the system hardware is installed.